VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 ## MSF-Listener
-Before we test the functionality of our HLA-Dropper, we need to create a listener within msfconsole.
+Before we test the functionality of our MLA-Dropper, we need to create a listener within msfconsole.
 <details>

 **kali>**